 The headteacher is responsible for reporting to the governing body (and the local authority where applicable) on how the policy is being enforced and upheld, via the termly report.
-The governors are in turn responsible for monitoring the effectiveness of the policy via the termly report and by in school monitoring such as learning walks and focus groups with pupils.
+The governors are in turn responsible for monitoring the effectiveness of the policy via their reports and by in school monitoring such as learning walks and focus groups with pupils.